-first day of fall! my favorite season has started. in celebration of this, I think it's time for all things baked and spiced! for the handful of years I lived in NYC, one of my absolute favorite things to do was to go apple picking. sure, the picking of apples was fun, but the best part was enjoying fresh apple cider donuts. they're truly one of life's simple pleasures. these apple cider donut muffins are an ode to (one of) my favorite autumn treats.
+It's the first day of fall!
+My absolute favorite season of the year has started.
+In celebration of this, I think it's time for all things baked and spiced!
+For the handful of years I lived in NYC, one of my absolute favorite things to do was to go apple picking.
+Sure, the picking of apples was fun, but the best part was enjoying fresh apple cider donuts.
+They're truly one of life's simple pleasures.
+These apple cider donut muffins are an ode to (one of) my favorite fall treats.

 - NOT apple cider vinegar!